conordata/myswc/README.md

 ![alt_worker](assets/git_img/worker.png)

 Here too, each worker **must** have a unique identifier.
-At this stage, you can give an ID of your choice.

-- For testing, give **id0001**
+At this stage, you can give an ID of your choice - For testing, give **id0001**

 ## Monitoring